North Korea says it test-fired a hypersonic missile Wednesday, state media reports – KION546

 “The successive successful test launches in the hypersonic missile sector have a strategic significance of accelerating the task of modernizing the national strategic force suggested by the 8th Party Congress and completing the most important task among the top five tasks in the strategic weapons sector of the five-year plan,” KCNA said.

-The missile was separated after launch, maneuvered 120 km (74.5 miles) from the initial launch, and hit the target set at 700 km (435 miles) without an error, KCNA reported.
+The missile was separated after launch, maneuvered 120 kilometers (74.5 miles) from the initial launch, and hit the target set at 700 kilometers (435 miles) without an error, KCNA reported.

 The Japan Coast Guard said after reports of the launch Wednesday that the projectile fell into the sea off the east coast of the Korean Peninsula.